 XOR of identical values cancels out

-sql copy
+sql

 Empty set returns 0 (XOR identity element)

-sql copy
+sql

-⚠ Anti-Pattern — Relying on BIT_XOR for collision-resistant checksums
+⚠Anti-Pattern— Relying on BIT_XOR for collision-resistant checksums

 XOR is order-independent and cancels duplicate values, so two different datasets can produce the same XOR result.